 Opening hours: 8:00 AM - 5:00 PM

 Located around 40 km southeast of Chengdu, the historic town of Huanglongxi is a famous shooting location for movies and TV shows.
-Its history dates back to 1,700 year ago.
-Today its rustic charm remains, with cobblestone alleys, well-preserved Ming and Qing dynasty houses, wharves and some famous temples such as Zhenjiang Temple, Chaoyin Temple and Gulong Temple.
+Its history dates back to 1,700 years ago.
+Today its rustic charm remains, with cobblestone alleys, well-preserved Ming and Qing dynasty houses, wharves and some famous temples such as Zhenjiang Temple, Chaoyin Temple, and Gulong Temple.

 Huanglongxi Ancient Town